JoshiAbhishek/uw-scrapers/README.md

 ```

 **Create exported data directory**
-* Create any other exported data directories
+* Add a "data" folder to the repository and create any other exported data directories (as referenced by the scraper and parser functions)

-**Create creds.js File**
+**Create creds.js file (Optional)**
-* Used for UW NetID login, depending on the scraper functions called
+* Create the creds.js file and add your UW NetID login information which is used depending on the scraper functions called (the default Time Schedule scraper does not use the file)

 ```javascript
 var username = '';